 The Scott Gwinnell Jazz Orchestra is back, once a month now at Aretha's Jazz Cafe.
 We've continued to host a high school jazz band as our opening act.
 In October, Notre-Dame Prep HS with director Joe Martin were our featured group.
 They did a great job, there was a full house electric crowd, and the music from both groups was energizing.
 Troy HS will join us in November.

-The Detroit tradition of now four year old Aretha's Jazz Jam is set to resume Sunday, 6-9pm jam sessions at Aretha's Jazz Cafe.
+The Detroit tradition of now four year old Aretha's Jazz Jam is happening every Sunday, 6-9pm at Aretha's Jazz Cafe.
 This jam is special in that it is education-based with mentorship provided to students seeking it.
 Everyone is invited to play and vibing, bullying, or intimidation is prohibited at the jam.
 There is no cover, and no opening set.

 You can see and hear the Scott Gwinnell Jazz Orchestra at the 2021, now virtual, Detroit Jazz Festival.
 We'll be on the main stage from 2-3:15pn on Sunday, Sept.
 5th.
 Please tune in!

 In 2019, I assembled a limited-time group to celebrate the music of Billy Strayhorn.
 "Something to Live For", a group made up of Janelle Reichman, Emma Aboukasm, Rob Bickley, Pete Siers, and myself played clubs and festivals in 2019-20.
 Below are some of the highlights:

 The Scott Gwinnell Jazz Orchestra has enjoyed much commercial and artistic success from our newest release through Detroit Music Factory Records, "Mulgrew-ology".
 This love-letter to the late, great jazz-pianist Mulgrew Miller has risen up the jazz radio charts to #32 in the nation.
 If you are interested in purchasing a signed (or still in packaging) CD, contact me.